Skip to content

 • 1898 – Daughter Marjory is Born (October 1, 1898)

-• 1899 – On 2 December 1899, Clinton’s grandfather John Insley Blair died at home at the age of 97, owning assets said to be worth $70,000,000!
+• 1899 – On 2 December 1899, Clinton’s grandfather, John Insley Blair, died at home at 97, owning assets worth $70,000,000!

 • 1909 – C. Ledyard Blair is Vice Commodore of the New York Yacht Club.

-The iconic Blairsden Estate in Peapack, New Jersey is one of the best examples of Beaux Arts architecture in the United States.
-The Mr. Local History Project honors this estate and its grand history with a limited edition wooden keepsake.
+The iconic Blairsden Estate in Peapack, New Jersey, is one of the best examples of Beaux-Arts architecture in the United States.
+The Mr. Local History Project honors this estate and its grand history with a limited-edition wooden keepsake.
 Learn more on how to get one.

 • 1912 – The borough of Peapack & Gladstone secede from Bedminster Township.

-• 1915 – Scenes from the film “Poor Little Peppina” staring Mary Pickford were filmed at Blairsden.
+• 1915 – Scenes from the film “Poor Little Peppina” starring Mary Pickford were filmed at Blairsden.
 Peppina’s father is a wealthy landowner who helps send a Mafioso to jail.
 Seeking revenge, the gangster escapes and abducts Peppina.
-When a man and a child are rumored to be drowned, Peppina’s father assumes that the dead child is his daughter and he makes no attempt to find her.
+When a man and a child are rumored to be drowned, Peppina’s father assumes that the dead child is his daughter, and he makes no attempt to find her.
 He sounds a devoted dad, he does…

 • 1917 – Daughter Edith Blair marries Richard Van Nest Gambrill on June 21, 1917.
-Richard Gambrill bought land in 1927 and became a neighbor to Blairsden building Vernon Manor.
+Richard Gambrill bought land in 1927 and became a neighbor to Blairsden, building Vernon Manor.

 • 1929 – In 1929 the bank Blair & Co. was acquired by Bancamerica Corporation to form Bancamerica-Blair Corporation (last trace 1943).